 It can be very useful to change the flow of data in the workflow explorer, e.g. if you have created a workflow that answers a specific question and want to apply that workflow to another source of data.
-There are three ways of influencing the workflow: Creating new connections, changing existing connections, and deleting connections.
+There are three ways of influencing the workflow: Creating new connections, changing existing connections, and deleting connections..

 To create a new connection, click on the little arrow that denotes an output, hold the mouse button and start dragging.
 You can then drop the connection onto any node that has an input.
-The connection will be created between the output you started dragging on and the first input of the node where you released the mouse button.
-If you need to connect to an input other than the first, you need to release the mouse button while hovering the arrow symbol of the input you want to target.
+The connection will be created between the output you started dragging on and the first unconnected input of the node where you released the mouse button.
+If all inputs of the node are connected, the node's first input is used.
+If you need to connect to an input other than this, you need to release the mouse button while hovering the arrow symbol of the input you want to target.
 If the input you are targeting is already connected to another node, this existing connection will be deleted.
 While you hover over a node or an input, a preview and a description of the new connections is shown.
 Sometimes, creating such a new connection will result in several connections, or a new connection is not possible, because other nodes are displayed in the same window.
 If you want to avoid that, make sure that the target node is displayed in a window of its own.